branieljose/meteor-todolist-es6/README.md

 * super easy to do real time reactive apps
 	* 8x faster to build a similar app with Express, Socket.io, React, Redux

+* call server side methods in the client

+* access and update the session in the client

+* amazing community focused on making things super easy to build and understand.
+Other frameworks are built by engineers that overengineer everything, and hence complicate usage of what they build.

+* tie session like variables to template files on the client (Reactive Vars)

 * automatically installs meteor packages when you run meteor to start the app

 * go ahead use node packages